DOCtorActoAntohich/devops-practices/DOCKER.md

 ## Caching

-If we look at `requirements.txt` and `app_python`, the former changes much rarely than the latter.
+If we look at `requirements.txt` and `app_python`, the former changes much more rarely than the latter.
 Thus, `requirements.txt` should be handled first in `Dockerfile`.
 By doing so, we cache what changes rarely, and speed up the building process.